alttester/EXAMPLES-TrashCat-Tests-Upgrade-1.8.2-to-2.0.x/README.md

-The `TestsFor2.0.0` branch includes test cases and setup procedures for executing tests using AltTester SDK 2.0.0.
+The `TestsFor2.0.0` branch includes test cases and setup procedures for executing tests using `AltTester Unity SDK 2.0.0`.
 These tests are designed specifically for the TrashCat build mentioned in the following lines.
 If you're looking for tests for AltTester version 1.8.2, please check the [main branch](https://github.com/alttester/EXAMPLES-TrashCat-Tests/tree/main).

 ## Prerequisite